Civilian & Telegraph: Civilian

 The Civilian was a weekly newspaper established on February 14, 1828, by Samuel Charles.
 The name of the newspaper was chosen to indicate that the paper did not support the candidacy of military man Andrew Jackson in the 1828 presidential election.
 Instead, the paper supported "The Great Commoner" and Secretary of State Henry Clay.

 On April 14, 1833, a fire burnt down much of Cumberland, including the offices of the Civilian and the Cumberland Advocate.
 The account books of the Civilian were the only objects recovered from the office afterwards.
 By July 1833, the Civilian offices had been rebuilt beneath the Cumberland Bank on Mechanic Street.
 From 1833 through 1840 the paper was known as the Phoenix Civilian.

 On November 6, 1846, Archibald Carey purchased the Civilian and also assumed the role of editor.
 Under Carey's ownership, the paper continued to support the Whig party, which can be traced back to the paper's support of Clay.

 Several years later in 1852, H. W. Hoffman purchased a half interest in the paper and became Carey's associate editor.

 Telegraph

 The Cumberland Telegraph was a weekly newspaper established in 1851 by Hilleary & Ogden.
 In 1853, Aza Beall bought both men's share in the paper and became its sole editor and proprietor.

 Merger

 On March 17, 1858, the Cumberland Telegraph and Maryland Mining Register (formerly the Telegraph) merged with the Cumberland Miners' Journal (formerly the Civilian) to create the Civilian & Telegraph.

-During the Civil War, the politics of the Civilian & Telegraph were conservative, firmly Unionist.
+During the Civil War, the politics of the Civilian & Telegraph were conservative and firmly Unionist.
 The paper became associated with the Unconditional Union Party in 1861.
 On July 1, 1865, the Civilian & Telegraph was purchased by Will H. Lowdermilk.

 Lowdermilk eventually sold his share of the paper to the Civilian Publishing Company.